LogtalkDotOrg/logtalk3/manuals/sources/libraries/uuid.rst

 ``uuid``
 ========

-This library implements a Universally unique identifier (UUID) generator.
+This library implements a Universally Unique Identifier (UUID) generator.
 Currently only version 1 and version 4 UUIDs are supported.
 For reference material, see e.g.